clauseHQ/demo-api-nodejs/README.md

 ## Getting Started

-To use this sample, create a file `config.js` with the contents:
+To use this sample, create a file `config.js` in the `/src` directory with the contents:
 ```
-export const AUTH_CONFIG = {
+module.exports = {
   domain: 'login.clause.io',
   clientId: {CLIENT_ID},
   callbackUrl: 'http://localhost:3000/callback',